Samodiva (folklore): Samodiva as supernatural wife

+The Samodiva married against her will

-A Bulgarian folk song (The Samodiva married against her will) features a Samodiva: three girls, not related to each other, doff their magical garments to bathe, but are seen by a shepherd that takes their clothing.
+A Bulgarian folk song, The Samodiva married against her will, features a Samodiva: three girls, not related to each other, doff their magical garments to bathe, but are seen by a shepherd that takes their clothing.
 Each girl separately try to plead and convince the youth to return the clothing.
 He does so - but only to the first two; the third maiden he chose to wed after she revealed she was an only child.
 After the wedding, the village insists she dances for the amusement of everyone else, but the samodiva says she cannot dance without her garment.
 Once her husband delivers her the clothing, she flies away.

+The Youth and the Vila

 In the fairy tale The Youth and the Vila, the youngest son, who is considered a fool by his two elder brothers, manages to pluck the golden hairs of a vila who has been eating the silver pears of his father's garden.
 He later takes her back to his father's house.

+The Vila in the Golden Castle

-In a second tale, The Vila in the Golden Castle, a father asks his three sons to guard his flower garden at night, because swans have been eating the flowers (in reality, the vilas were).
+In the fairy tale The Vila in the Golden Castle, a father asks his three sons to guard his flower garden at night, because swans have been eating the flowers (in reality, the vilas were).
 The vila returns home to the golden castle, which prompts the youth to seek her.
 There, an old vila, the girl's mother, sets tasks for him to perform.